-This product currently has an 8-12 week lead time.
+This product currently has an 5-month lead time.

 Challenge: The return of serve is the most often hit shot in tennis after the serve; however, it is also the most under-practiced shot.
 So why isn’t there a single ball machine that can serve balls to help people practice their return?

 Solution: Now there is!
 The Ace Attack is the ONLY all-in-one serving machine in tennis!

 Attention: Please visit our NEW Ace Attack website with great resources for coaches and players!

 Free Shipping and Low-Price Guarantee!

 Sports Attack began engineering and manufacturing its patented ball-throwing machines for multiple sports in 1995.
 Today, these machines are used by leading professional teams and top universities that read like a "Who's Who" of sports.
 The Ace Attack tennis model has been time-tested in the field for nearly 2 decades.